 Ruth Ehresman, MSW

-Advocacy Coordinator and St. Louis Family & Community Partnership Coordinator
+Advocacy Coordinator and St. Louis Child Abuse & Neglect Network Coordinator

-Ruth provides staff coordination for the Missouri Children’s Leadership Council and the St. Louis Family & Community Partnership.
-A Vision for Children at Risk staff member since 2013, Ruth has spent the last 15 years advocating in the public interest for policies in Jefferson City.
+Ruth provides staff coordination for the St. Louis Child Abuse & Neglect Network.
+She also leads VCR advocacy efforts, and serves on the board of the statewide legislative advocacy group Kids Win Missouri, which she and retired VCR Executive Director Rich Patton helped found as the Missouri Children’s Leadership Council.
+A Vision for Children at Risk staff member since 2013, Ruth has spent the last 15-plus years advocating in the public interest for policies in Jefferson City.
 She was the policy director of Citizens for Missouri’s Children for 11 years and the director of health and budget policy at the Missouri Budget Project for six years.
 Ruth has participated in the development of public policy at the state level on issues relating to the budget and revenue, health care, welfare reform, child welfare, nutrition, livable wages and child care.
 Ruth is currently a member of the board of directors of the Missouri Family Health Council and Women’s Voices Raised for Social Justice, and is co-chair of the Jobs With Justice Workers’ Rights Board.
 She is a member of the Catholic Charities Advocacy Advisory Council.
 Ruth was selected as a Health Care Hero in Policy by the St. Louis Business Journal in 2007, and as a Distinguished Alumni by the Brown School of Social Work at Washington University, 2008.
 She has received the Child Advocate of the Year award from the Council on Child Abuse and Neglect, the Dr. James Kimmey Lifetime Achievement Award from the Missouri Health Advocacy Alliance, and The Mickey Rosen Community Advocate Award from the Missouri Association of Social Welfare.
 She holds a master’s degree in social work from the Brown School of Social Work at Washington University.

 Liz coordinates the overall data and research functions for the agency including production of the Children of Metropolitan St. Louis data report as well as community assessments and special reports on key policy issues for community organizations and collaborative groups.
 She also provides customized data on a wide array of child well‐being indicators to entities including the City of St. Louis Mayor’s Office, local foundations, legislators, and numerous community initiatives and organizations that is used in everything from securing grants to informing funding and policy decisions.
 Liz has served on the data committees of many collaborative initiatives and currently works closely with the data committees of the St. Louis Regional Early Childhood Council and Ready by 21 St. Louis.
 Additionally, over the years Liz has provided critical staff support to the St. Louis Regional Early Childhood Council and Mayor Slay’s Commission on Children, Youth and Families.
 Liz has been with Vision for Children at Risk since 2007 and holds a bachelor’s degree in psychology from Washington University.